crazyrabbitLTC/base-twitter-adaptor/README.md

   apiSecret: process.env.X_API_SECRET!,
   accessToken: process.env.X_ACCESS_TOKEN,
   accessTokenSecret: process.env.X_ACCESS_TOKEN_SECRET,
-  pollIntervalMs: 60000, // Poll every minute
+  pollIntervalMs: 60000, // Poll every minute (default)
-  threadHistoryLimit: 50, // Keep last 50 messages in thread history
+  threadHistoryLimit: 50, // Keep last 50 messages in thread history (default)
-  includeOwnTweets: true, // Include tweets from the authenticated user
+  logLevel: 'info', // Set logging level (default)
-  logLevel: 'info', // Set logging level
+  sinceId: '0', // Optional: If not set or set to '0', it will use the last mention ID on subsequent runs.
-  sinceId: '1234567890', // Optional: Start polling from a specific tweet };
+};

 const twitterService = new TwitterService(config);

-// Handle new mentions from polling twitterService.on('newMention', async mentionEvent => {
+// Handle new mentions from polling twitterService.on('mention', async mentionEvent => {
   console.log('New mention:', mentionEvent);
   // Handle the mention event
   await twitterService.replyToTweet(mentionEvent.tweetId, 'Thanks for the mention!');